-- Confirmation that the most up to date LiDAR input data was used within the model. - A modelling assessment of the performance of the Benmore Avenue stopbank system which reflects the current top levels. - A modelling assessment of the flood conditions associated with the 50 year ad 200 year ARI events. - Comprehensive reporting on all flood modelling work relating to the subdivision area including supply of digital and model geometries, results and differencing data; - Confirmation that all necessary approvals have been obtained from the Regional Council. - (xx) an urban design statement from a registered architect, landscape architect, or qualified urban designer to explain how the proposed subdivision design relates to the site, its surroundings, and how it creates a high amenity living environment, sense of place, and contributes positively to the local neighbourhood.
-The urban design statement shall include: - a context analysis describing how the planning anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas; - in the Aokautere Greenfield Residential Area, how the proposed subdivision design creates lots, building platforms and provides screening through landscaping to address adverse effects from visual intrusion of buildings and structures on existing residential dwellings in the Moonshine Valley; - the rationale for site planning and design decisions; and - how the planning and design of the proposed subdivision relates to the relevant objectives and policies of the District Plan. - (xxi) how the proposed road layout and design ensures connectivity to property and roads that have been developed or have the potential to be developed in the future.
+- i.
+A modelling assessment using the latest base version of the Taonui Basin Model in accordance with its historic conventions and methodology except where extended or improved on. - ii.
+Validation of the base model for the flood analysis to ensure that it reasonably matches results from the Taonui model. - iii.
+Confirmation that the most up to date LiDAR input data was used within the model. - iv.
+A modelling assessment of the performance of the Benmore Avenue stopbank system which reflects the current top levels. - v.
+A modelling assessment of the flood conditions associated with the 50 year ad 200 year ARI events. - vi.
+Comprehensive reporting on all flood modelling work relating to the subdivision area including supply of digital and model geometries, results and differencing data; - vii.
+Confirmation that all necessary approvals have been obtained from the Regional Council. - (xx) an urban design statement from a registered architect, landscape architect, or qualified urban designer to explain how the proposed subdivision design relates to the site, its surroundings, and how it creates a high amenity living environment, sense of place, and contributes positively to the local neighbourhood.
+The urban design statement shall include: - a context analysis describing how the planning anticipates staged development and/or future growth, including how the development relates to neighbouring sites and areas;

+- in the Aokautere Greenfield Residential Area, how the proposed subdivision design creates lots, building platforms and provides screening through landscaping to address adverse effects from visual intrusion of buildings and structures on existing residential dwellings in the Moonshine Valley; - the rationale for site planning and design decisions; and - how the planning and design of the proposed subdivision relates to the relevant objectives and policies of the District Plan. - (xxi) how the proposed road layout and design ensures connectivity to property including adjoining developments, and roads, and open spaces that have been developed or have the potential to be developed in the future.
 Design matters must explain how the proposal provides for network connectivity to achieve: - increased number and choice of travel routes for all types of users; and - improved access to public transport, cycling and walking networks and access to existing roading networks. - (xxii) Whether approval is required from external agencies, including the New Zealand Transport Agency, Horizons Regional Council, and the Department of Conservation, and what progress has been made in securing the approvals, where relevant.